bskinn/bskinn.github.io/_posts/2019-04-01-My-How-Why-Pyproject-Src.md

     attrs_latest:   pytest
 ```

+In the absence of `pyproject.toml` and `isolated_build=True`,
-This has the potential to mask any problems arising
+this has the potential to mask any problems arising
-from an incorrectly-specified build environment, because tox
+from an incorrectly-specified build environment, because
+with `isolated_build=False`, `tox`
 installs everything in the `deps` ***BEFORE*** it installs the built package
 to be tested.